SCROLL

 QR code rendered on your page

-The SDK renders the deep link as a QR code onto a <canvas> element using the qrcode library — no third-party image service.
+The SDK renders the deep link as a QR code onto a <canvas> element using the qrcode library - no third-party image service.
 An 8-char fallback code (AB3X-7YQM) is shown alongside.
 A countdown timer starts.
-The SDK polls GET /api/bridge/request/:requestId every 2.5 seconds.
+The SDK polls GET /v1/sessions/:requestId every 2.5 seconds.

 3